Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Talk Track Examples for Common Discovery Scenarios

-Having a framework is essential.
-But frameworks are only useful when you can apply them fluidly in real conversations.
-Here are complete talk tracks for five common discovery scenarios.
+Frameworks are only useful when you can apply them fluidly.
+Here are talk tracks for five common scenarios.

 Scenario 1: The Prospect Who Wants to Jump Straight to a Demo

-This happens constantly.
-The prospect has already decided they want to see the product and views discovery as an obstacle.
-Resist the urge to comply — a demo without context is a waste of everyone's time.
+The prospect has decided they want to see the product and views discovery as an obstacle.
+Resist the urge to comply — a demo without context wastes everyone's time.

 "I completely understand — and I want to make sure that when I do show you the product, I am showing you the parts that actually matter for your situation.
-I have seen too many demos that are 45 minutes of features that are not relevant.
-If you give me 10-15 minutes of context, I can tailor the demo to your specific use case and make it dramatically more useful.
+If you give me 10-15 minutes of context, I can tailor the demo to your use case and make it dramatically more useful.
 Fair?"

 Scenario 2: The Prospect Who Gives One-Word Answers

-Some prospects are naturally guarded, busy, or just not sure whether they trust you yet.
-The solution is to ask more open-ended questions and share relevant observations to get them talking.
+Some prospects are guarded, busy, or not sure whether they trust you yet.
+Ask more open-ended questions and share relevant observations to get them talking.

-"I want to make sure I am using your time well.
+"I want to use your time well.
 It feels like you might have something specific on your mind — would it be more helpful if I addressed a particular question first?"

 Scenario 3: The Prospect Who Has Already Decided on a Competitor

-When a prospect is late in their evaluation and clearly leaning toward another vendor, your discovery needs to uncover the criteria they are using and whether those criteria actually serve their needs.
+When a prospect is late in their evaluation and leaning toward another vendor, uncover the criteria they are using and whether those criteria actually serve their needs.

-"It sounds like you have done a thorough evaluation already, which is great.
-I am curious — what were the top three criteria you used to narrow your options?
+"It sounds like you have done a thorough evaluation.
+What were the top three criteria you used to narrow your options?
 And looking back at your original goals for this project, do those criteria still feel like the right ones?"

 Scenario 4: The Prospect Sent by Someone Else

-Often the person on the discovery call is not the decision-maker — they have been sent to do a preliminary evaluation.
+Often the person on the call is not the decision-maker — they were sent to do a preliminary evaluation.
 Your goal is to equip them to be your champion.

 "Thanks for taking the time, [Name].
-Can I ask — who asked you to evaluate this, and what did they say they were hoping to solve?
+Who asked you to evaluate this, and what did they say they were hoping to solve?
 I want to make sure I give you everything you need to bring back a clear recommendation."

 Scenario 5: The Inbound Lead Who Filled Out a Form

-Inbound leads have self-selected, which is positive, but you still need to qualify.
-The danger is assuming they are ready to buy when they might have just been downloading a whitepaper.
+Inbound leads have self-selected, but you still need to qualify.
+The danger is assuming they are ready to buy when they may have only downloaded a whitepaper.

 "I saw you [downloaded our guide / requested a demo / filled out our contact form].
 What prompted you to look into this now?
-I want to make sure I do not make assumptions about where you are in the process."
+I do not want to make assumptions about where you are in the process."

 How to Qualify (and Disqualify) on Discovery Calls

 Not every discovery call should lead to a next step.
-One of the most important skills in B2B sales is the ability to disqualify prospects who are not a fit — quickly, professionally, and without burning the relationship.
+One of the most valuable skills in B2B sales is disqualifying prospects who are not a fit — quickly, professionally, and without burning the relationship.

 A well-qualified opportunity will show most of these signals during discovery: